dibyom/enrober/README.md

 > This assumes you are running the server locally, it is accessible at localhost:9000, and your kubernetes cluster is exposed with `kubectl proxy --port=8080`

+**Note:** All API calls require a valid JWT to be passed into an authorization header.
+For these examples we are using an empty JSON object that has been base64 encoded.

 ####Create a new environment:

-**Note:** Creating and modifying an environment require a valid JWT to be passed into an authorization header.
-For this example we are using an empty JSON object that has been base64 encoded.

 ```sh
 curl -X POST -H "Authorization: Bearer e30.e30.e30" -d '{